 Al wraps up the episode by waxing poetic on the age-old beauty of the Wyoming landscape, and the change is coming to Wyoming, however slowly.
 In order to survive out here for generations, people have needed a rare combination of self-reliance and cooperation.
 They’ll draw on that as they figure out their own way of facing tomorrow.
 We hear vox from Wyomingites about what home and community mean to them, and the show’s credits.

 PROGRAM OUT @ 59:00

-The Fall 2011 Season of State of the Re:Union will be available on PRX and the Content Depot without charge to all public radio stations, and may be aired an unlimited number of times prior to September 16, 2012.
+Wyoming: The New Old West is available on PRX without charge to all public radio stations, and may be aired an unlimited number of times prior to January 31, 2017.
 The program may be streamed live on station websites but not archived.
 Excerpting is permitted for promotional purposes only.

-State of the Re:Union is produced by Al Letson, presented by PRX, and co-distributed by NPR and PRX.
+State of the Re:Union is presented by WJCT and distributed by PRX.
 Major funding for the State of the Re:Union comes from CPB, the Corporation for Public Broadcasting and the Delores Barr Weaver Fund at The Community Foundation for Northeast Florida.

-Thanks for your consideration of the State of the Re:Union with Al Letson.
-Please contact your NPR Stations Relations person or Joan Miller at email@example.com or 612-377-3256 with questions or to confirm carriage.
+Thanks for your consideration of State of the Re:Union with Al Letson.

 Two conversations: first Mike DeStefano and then Margaret Cho.
 Both news hole and 59 minute versions are provided.